-The Model PS250 Power Supply is a nominal 12 VDC or 24 VDC power supply that provides primary power and/or standby power to various devices in a SelecTone system while maintaining the charge level of an integral 24 volt battery package (refer to page 3).
+The Model PS600 Power Supply is a nominal 12 VDC or 24 VDC supervised power supply that provides primary power and/or standby power to various devices in a SelecTone system while maintaining the charge level of an integral 24 volt battery package (refer to page 3).
 The battery package automatically supplies power during power outages.
 Once power is restored, the supply recharges the batteries.
 This power supply is intended for use in applications requiring UL certification for fire protection signaling and access control.
-The power supply must be installed in accordance with the National Electrical Codes and in accordance with NFPA 72 (protective signaling systems).
-This power supply meets UL certifications 1481, 603, and 294.
+The power supply must be installed in accordance with National Electric Codes and in accordance with NFPA 72 (protective signaling systems).
+This power supply meets UL certifications 1481 and 294.

-The power supply converts 120 VAC @ 50/60 Hz, or 240 VAC @ 50/60 Hz, into a fully regulated 12 VDC or 24 VDC output.
-The unit has 2.5 ampere capacity and the output is protected by a poly switch (PTC).
+The power supply converts 120 VAC @ 50/60Hz, or 240 VAC @ 50/60Hz, into a fully regulated 12 VDC or 24 VDC output.
+The unit has a 6 ampere capacity and the output is protected by a poly switch (PTC).
+Also, the battery is protected by a 10 ampere fuse.
 This supply is equipped with thermal and short circuit protection with auto reset.